WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/UpgradeTorDaemons.md

 - Linux x64
 - macOS x64

-Do not copy PluggableTransports folder!
+Do not copy the PluggableTransports folder!

 ## Windows
 msi => Browser\TorBrowser\Tor